 Installation of main pipeline completed

-Leed commenced construction of the main pipeline (45kms) on 28th September 2015 and completed the work in on 18th December 2015.
+Leed commenced construction of the primary pipelines (39kms) on 28th September 2015 and completed the work by 18th December 2015.
 Leed’s innovative construction methodology allowed them to achieve an average installation rate of 3.75 km per week.
 By agreement with the Principal, the trunk main was used by others for 'Early Water' and Practical Completion was deferred until 16/02/2016 when all pipelines could be pressure tested.

 Contract Awarded for Pipeline Contract

 Following a tender and evaluation process, a contract for the construction of the main pipeline was awarded to Leed Engineering & Construction Pty Ltd on 28th August 2015.
 Leed are a South Australian owned company and Bunyip Water looks forward to working with them on this exiting project.